jpegleg/giant-spellbook/README.md

 The tool can encode and decode files in place.
 Hex, base64, and base58 encoding options are available.

+If the decode has no output and left a `.tmp` file in pwd, then the decoding failed.

+If decoding is successful, JSON will be printed.
+If decoding fails, check the file for invalid data and try again or use another approach.

 ## Commander

 The 'commander' option enables command execution iteration with detailed logging.
 There are many potential uses for this, including cryptanalysis and batch processing.